-During the six months ended November 30, 2021, we recorded a gain on the settlement of the IGH Note in the amount of \$1,696,328; there was no comparable transaction during the first half of the prior fiscal year.
+During the nine months ended February 28, 2022, we recorded a gain on the settlement of the IGH Note in the amount of \$2,218,574; there was no comparable transaction during the first nine months of the prior fiscal year.
 This gain on the settlement arose after IGH notified us on February 27, 2021, that it did not plan to make further payments in accordance with the terms of the IGH Note on the theory that the Break-Up Fee excused such additional payments.
+We vehemently disagreed and litigation ensued.
 On June 14, 2021, the parties to the IGH lawsuit entered into a confidential settlement agreement to resolve the action and executed the \$3,000,000 IGH Settlement Note.
 Pursuant to the IGH Settlement Note, IGH paid us \$1,000,000 on or before July 21, 2021.
 The remaining \$2,000,000 and accrued interest is being paid in 12 equal monthly installments, which commended on August 12, 2021.